Notice of new cannabis product guide: Requirements under section 244 of the Cannabis Regulations

 Purpose

-This document provides guidance to processing licence holders under the Cannabis Act (the Act) on the application of section 244 of the Cannabis Regulations (the Regulations) respecting notice of new cannabis products.
-It is designed to help licence holders understand and comply with the requirements and process for providing notice of new cannabis products to be sold in Canada for the first time.
+This document provides guidance to processing licence holders under the Cannabis Act (the Act) on the application of section 244 of the Cannabis Regulations (the Regulations) about notices of new cannabis products.
+The information is based on the Regulations, as amended by the Regulations Amending Certain Regulations Concerning Cannabis (Streamlining of Requirements).
+It is designed to help licence holders understand and comply with the requirements and process for providing notice of new cannabis products for sale in Canada for the first time.

 Scope